-How many times in the course of raising a child will a mommy (or daddy) hear these words: "Mommy, I'm Bored?"
-And they are often perplexing words.
-Why is a child bored when there are so many opportunities to entertain herself or himself?
-Why is a child bored when she or he has just spent a whole afternoon with a friend?
-Why is it so much harder to help children with boredom than it is to help them get dressed, or to find something to eat?
-Why are the words: "Mommy, I'm bored" sometimes said demandingly, irritably, or with an implication that "nothing will suit?"
-Parents are in the best position to help a bored child when they understand some of the answers to these questions.
+How many times in the course of raising a child will a mommy or daddy hear these words: “Mommy, I’m bored?”
+They are often perplexing words.
+Why would a child be bored when there are many opportunities to entertain themselves?
+Or, when she or he has just spent a whole afternoon with a friend?
+Why is it so much harder to help children with boredom than it is to help them get dressed or to find something to eat?
+Why are the words: “Mommy, I’m bored” sometimes said demandingly, irritably, or with an implication that “nothing will suit”?
+Parents are in the best position to help a bored child once they understand some of the answers to these questions.

-These considerations can guide parents in their efforts to help a child who complains of boredom.
-First, parents can recognize that some responses may not always be helpful.
-For example, when a child complains of boredom after spending all afternoon playing happily with a friend, it is probably not helpful to express confusion that they are "already bored" after playing "all afternoon."
+For parents, these considerations can guide them in their efforts to help a child who complains of boredom.
+First, parents can recognize that certain responses may not always be helpful.
+For example, when a child complains of boredom after spending all afternoon playing happily with a friend, it is probably not helpful to express confusion that they are “already bored” after playing “all afternoon.”
 Such a comment misses the fact that, for a child, the fun of fifteen minutes ago is ancient history!
-And, the so-called "boredom" may actually be the result of the play date, rather than being in spite of it.
-Perhaps the child is coping with missing the playmate, or is worn out after a whole afternoon of sharing and getting along, or is having a delayed reaction to some exciting and over-stimulating fantasy games.
-Perhaps she or he is having a delayed reaction to being away from mommy (or daddy) all afternoon.
-Additionally, when parents question the reality of a child's boredom, the child can feel criticized and ashamed about legitimate feelings.
-Therefore, the first helpful step is for parents to be respectful of the child's feelings even if the feelings are inconvenient and mystifying.
+And, the so-called “boredom” may actually be the result of the play date, rather than being in spite of it.
+Perhaps the child is coping with missing the playmate, or is worn out after a whole afternoon of sharing and getting along, or is having a delayed reaction to an exciting and over-stimulating fantasy game, or to being away from mommy or daddy all afternoon.
+Additionally, when parents question the reality of a child’s boredom, the child can feel criticized and ashamed about legitimate feelings.
+Therefore, the first helpful step is for parents to be respectful of the child’s feelings even if the feelings are inconvenient and mystifying.

-As a next step, parents could try to offer some suggestions to the child about what she or he might do.
-Suggestions usually help straightforward boredom.
-If suggestions do not help, the child is probably communicating that she or he needs their parent's direct involvement.
-The child is likely coping with some feelings that interfere with her or his ability to function at the optimal level.
-Thus, complicated boredom can be understood as a type of regression, and like any other regression, it requires and will respond to parental attention.
+As a next step, parents can offer suggestions to the child about what she or he might do.
+This can be a good indicator of what’s really going on, since suggestions usually help straightforward boredom.
+If suggestions do not help, the child is probably communicating she or he needs their parent’s direct involvement.
+The child is likely coping with feelings that interfere with her or his ability to function at the optimal level.
+In this case, complicated boredom can be understood as a type of regression, which requires, and will respond to, parental attention.

-There is one more kind of help that parents can offer to the child with complicated boredom.
-Parents can try to help their child make sense of the boredom by helping their daughter or son identify the emotional issue that is causing the struggle.
+Parents can also try to help their child make sense of the boredom by helping their daughter or son identify the emotional issue that is causing the struggle.
 Parents can do that in the usual ways of listening carefully to their child and perhaps offering some tentative ideas.
 Here are some examples.

 3-year-old Jonah complained of being bored on Saturday afternoon.
 His father was out of town for the weekend.
 His mother spent time making puzzles with Jonah, and talked about how much he must miss daddy, especially on the day that daddy was usually home.